Internet DRAFT - draft-peng-p2psip-snmp

 monitoring the performance of the network, collecting real-time

-failure information, etc. These network management functions are
+status/failure information, etc. These network management functions

-necessary to introduce new RELOAD usage of SNMP.
+it is necessary to introduce new RELOAD usage of SNMP.

 When the manager starts up, it needs to register the mapping between

-the managed RELOAD Nodes.
-So only the name of manager needs be
+recognized and found by the managed RELOAD Nodes.
+So only the name

-fixed, and needs be knowned beforhand by RELOAD Nodes.
-Then, the
+of manager needs be fixed, and needs be known beforhand by RELOAD

-through this link.
+management messages through this link.

 managed object as well, such as some data stored in RELOAD network by